 The basalt stele was found in 2002 during an archaeological survey by eastern edge of the site of Tall ṭīb.
-The round topped stele is broken at the bottom and in its current shape is about 76 cm high, 66 cm wide, and 38 cm thick.
-On the front face towards the top is a two line hieroglyphic Luwian inscription that identifies the author as Urahilina, son of Parita, king of Hama and similar to several other inscriptions of his from Hama, it is a declaration of founding an unnamed settlement dedication to the deity callaed Ba'alatis.
-Its find spot gives some idea about the extent of the kingdom of Hama to the north.
-Urahilina is known to have ruled in mid-9th century BCE.
+The round topped stele is broken at the bottom and in its current shape is about 76 cm high, 66 cm wide and 38 cm thick.
+On the front face towards the top is a two-line Hieroglyphic Luwian inscription that identifies the author as Urahilina, son of Parita, king of Hama and similar to several other inscriptions of his from Hama, it is a declaration of founding an unnamed settlement dedication to the deity called Ba'alatis.
+The find spot of the stele gives some idea about the extent of the kingdom of Hama to the north.
+Urahilina is known to have ruled in the mid-9th century BCE.

 Click on the picture for a larger image.

 Gonnet, H. "Une stèle hiéroglyphique louvite à Tall ṭīb," in P.-L. Gatier et al (eds.), Entre nomades et sédentaires.
 Lyon, 2010: 97-99.

 Rousset, M.-O. "Note sur le site de Tall ṭīb," in P.-L. Gatier et al (eds.), Entre nomades et sédentaires.
 Lyon, 2010: 101-3.